-Of the 191 high school seniors enrolled in the Avenue Scholars (AS) program at the beginning of the 2019-20 program year: • 178 students completed the year, with 175 of these students (98%)
+Of the 191 high school seniors enrolled in the Avenue Scholars (AS) program at the beginning of the 2019-20 program year:

-- graduating on time. - Of these students:
+- 178 students completed the year, with 175 of these students (98%) graduating on time. - 148 students persisted to postsecondary education/training.

-- Avenue Scholars.

-- 27 students entered the workforce.

-- 13 students exited the program or moved during the year.
+Of these students: - 103 attended Metropolitan Community College or Methodist College of Nursing as continuing AS participants; and - 45 attended a two-year or four-year college outside of Avenue Scholars. - 27 students entered the workforce. - 13 students exited the program or moved during the year.